 The Public Relations profession shapes public perceptions of issues.
-Using the case of ecological and environmental issues, this course combines theory and practice in an examination of how communication content and strategies respond to and shape public opinion.
-Types of communication examined include public events, public relations campaigns, and political communication strategies.
+Using cases of ecological and environmental issues, this course combines theory and practice to examine how communication content and strategies respond to and shape public opinion.
+Types of communication examined include public events, public relations campaigns and political communication strategies.
 Students review issues of advocacy and how communication can both resolve and intensify conflict in the public arena.
-Students develop targeted communications materials that fit industry and activist agendas and analyze how differing interests lead to differing communication strategies.
+They develop targeted communications materials that fit industry and activist agendas and analyze how differing interests lead to differing communication strategies.